2023 MMSD Spring Plant Sale

 Rain Gardens

-The Milwaukee Metropolitan Sewerage District (MMSD) 2023 Rain Garden Plant Sale is now OPEN!
+MMSD's Rain Garden Plant Sale is now open!

 Rain gardens can help reduce the risk of sewer overflows and water pollution by naturally absorbing stormwater runoff from hard surfaces into the ground.
 Since 2006, MMSD and Agrecol Native Seed and Plant Nursery have offered a rain garden plant sale to customers within MMSD’s service area.
 Plants are provided at a reduced price, up to a 50% discount compared to retail prices.

-To order, visit the online rain garden plant store.
+IMPORTANT UPDATE: To keep prices low, there will be a minimum order of $45.00 (one garden kit or at least four individual plant bundles).
 Plant supplies are limited for this plant sale.
 Once plants SELL OUT, the SALE WILL CLOSE!

 Why Plant a Rain Garden?